 Students double-majoring in history and another program in the humanities or the social sciences divisions may, with the permission of the director of undergraduate studies, use one or two courses (a maximum of eight credit hours) from the other major to fulfill the history major when there is sufficient historic content in the other major's courses.
 Double-majors must, however, still meet the geographical and chronological distribution requirements and the 300-level seminar requirements with history courses.

 If studying a foreign language is pertinent to a student's focus area (e.g., Japanese to Asian and Asian-American history, or Russian to European history) and will be used in research for history courses, then the student may, with permission of the director of undergraduate studies, count up to two courses (a maximum of eight credits) of language study toward the history major.

 Students using foreign language credits must still meet the:

 - 300-level seminar requirements

 Please note: A student using foreign language study to satisfy a humanities cluster may only overlap ONE course in the cluster with the history major.

 No more than four courses taken outside the department can be counted toward the major.
 This includes study abroad courses, cross-listed courses taught by faculty not formally associated with the Department of History, and no more than a combined total of four elective credit hours (the equivalent of one course) for AP and IB exams.

 Transfer students majoring in history are required to take a minimum of five courses in the department, thus meeting half the major requirements in residence.

-For more information see the advising page.
+For more information on declaring a major, see the Declaring page.